devsecopsbiz/cookbook/README.md

         ![](img/ServiceConnectionFinish.png)

-    8. Going back to the *release pipeline*, the dropdown should now show you the brand new *Service connection*.
+    8. Going back to the *release pipeline* (should be on a previous tab on the browser), the dropdown should now show you the brand new *Service connection*.

         Select it.
         > If it hasn't loaded, press the refresh button on the right and then open the dropdown again.